-Before your organization implements a new internal program, you may want to conduct a needs assessment.
+Before your organization implements a new internal program, you may want to conduct a community needs assessment.
 A needs assessment is a way of analyzing gaps in community services, as well as the strengths and assets available in your community.
-Keep reading to learn about how to assess needs and build your program around this assessment.
+Keep reading to learn how to conduct a community needs assessment and best practices for building your program around this assessment.
+Plus, we’ll share valuable resources like a community needs assessment example.

 Local needs are gaps between what services exist in a community and what should exist.
-It may be helpful to categorize needs into four categories: perceived needs, expressed needs, absolute needs, and relative needs.
+It may be helpful to categorize gaps based on these four types of community needs: perceived needs, expressed needs, absolute needs, and relative needs.

-- Perceived needs: based on what individuals feel their needs are.
+Perceived needs: perceived needs are based on what individuals feel their needs are.
 The standard may change based on each individual’s point of view.
 It’s important not to dismiss perceived needs as merely opinion.
 Taking into account the feelings and concerns of community members should be an essential component of your assessment.

 When you conduct your assessment you will work to identify gaps and make conclusions about the needs that will ultimately help to fill them.
 Categorizing needs will help you to prioritize your actions.

-Before you develop your program, it’s important to have a firm grasp on the gaps that exist within a community.
+Before you develop your program, you’ll want to have a firm grasp on the gaps that exist within a community.
 Programs that address community needs work to fill gaps in resources and services.
-The assessment will guide decision making and priority-setting for your program while involving community members in the process.
+But why is needs assessment important to your organization?
+The assessment plays a critical role in guiding decision making and priority-setting for your program while involving community members in the process.
 By following this method, you’ll build your program around the services that are most vital for your community members.

 First and foremost, those who feel the effects of a gap in services or resources should play a part in your decision making.
 You’ll have the opportunity to hear a myriad of voices and concerns in your community to better serve them.
 It’s important to use the expertise of community leaders, like members of a school board, local government officials, human service providers, and experts in the field.
 Consider gathering a team of stakeholders, including community members, to oversee and carry out the assessment and guide your program planning.